guidocordoni/langelin-modeling-article-2015/README.md

   - `misc-calcs.R` contains code to generate some of the numbers quoted in the text
   - `regress.R` and `param-tendencies.R` are not currently used.
+  - `generate.py` contains the python code for generating random languages.
 - `data` data for the analysis
   - `taba.csv` Table A
   - `impls.txt` implications.
 Format is X;Y means X will be set to 0